 Whole-exome sequencing data analysis

-Many questions remain about how whole-exome sequencing are best used in patient care.
-To begin answering them, we have been conducting many projects that analyze whole-exome sequencing data from Mayo Clinic Biobank samples.
+Many questions remain about how whole-exome sequencing is best used in patient care.
+To begin answering them, the Clinomics Program conducts many projects that analyze whole-exome sequencing data from Mayo Clinic Biobank samples.

-As is being shown through care in the Individualized Medicine Clinic, analysis of these data will continue to improve how we:
+As is being shown through individualized medicine care at Mayo Clinic, analysis of these data will continue to improve how investigators:

 - Determine which variants and findings are clinically relevant and actionable

 - Share results concisely and effectively with clinicians and patients

 The data are also being used to compare different genomics sequencing approaches and determine which are most suitable for optimized clinical use, implementation and value.
 Additionally, data analysis allows for the creation of better online resources and tools for clinicians — such as best practice alerts in the EHR — as well as improved data management and standardization.